honganqi/GenshinWishOnStream/README.md

 used to affect your pulls in-game, it won't.
 Or maybe it could, depends on your belief in rituals.

+## IMPORTANT DATA PRIVACY
+* Upon first use, this script stores your Twitch channel name in my database to simplify the process of acquiring and refreshing Twitch access tokens.
+Please do not use this if you do not agree to this.
+But please know that I will not sell or trade the data in any way.
+I will bring that list/database with me to my grave (hopefully not too soon).

 ## Requirements
 * Any streaming software that accepts browser sources
 * A Twitch channel